What does "we have a deer problem" mean?

 How are deer culled in Cleveland Metroparks?

 Under permits granted by the Ohio Division of Wildlife, our Natural Resources Division leads efforts to reduce deer populations through methods including but not limited to sharpshooting and archery.
-We will continue to explore other methods such as immunocontraception as research and laws advance.
+We will continue to consider other methods such as immunocontraception as research and laws advance.
 Experienced and trained teams of Cleveland Metroparks employees and registered volunteers implement the program.

 Animals are taken in areas of known concentrations and/or in areas that have been baited previously.
 Most areas are open grass areas, road berms, managed meadows and early successional old fields to allow for open shots.
-This insures the humane and safe culling of deer.
+This ensures the humane and safe culling of deer.